Astronomical exposure reduction image stacking method

 Note: if using the GitHub version it may be necessary to set both RUN and SETUP as Run as program in the Properties Permissions window; alternatively

-Open a terminal in the Asterism folder and type chmod +x RUN – same for SETUP
+Open a terminal in the Asterism folder and type chmod +x RUN – do the same for SETUP.

 Note: the project name is assigned the name of the project folder - must_be_one_word – no spaces or colons (:)